California wildfires prompt evacuations amid heat wave - KTVZ

 California wildfires prompt evacuations amid heat wave

 CASTAIC, Calif.
 (AP) — Firefighters are battling two California blazes that are raging in rural areas and have prompted evacuations in the midst of a scorching heat wave.
-Authorities are battling a 4,625-acre blaze that prompted the evacuation of a mobile home park in the Castaic area in northwestern Los Angeles County.
+An 8-square-mile blaze has prompted the evacuation of a mobile home park in the Castaic area in northwestern Los Angeles County.
 Eight firefighters have been treated for heat-related injuries.
-Near the Mexican border, a 1,400-acre blaze has burned at least four buildings in the Dulzura area of San Diego County, including a home.
-The fires erupted Wednesday in bone-dry brush as the state suffers through a heat wave that could bring 100-degree highs through Labor Day.
+Near the U.S.-Mexico border, a blaze has grown to more than 6 square miles and burned at least four buildings in the Dulzura area of San Diego County, including a home.
+The fires erupted Wednesday in bone-dry brush as the state suffers through a heat wave that could bring triple-digit highs through Labor Day.